 I love this beet hummus recipe because it’s an easy way to add this vegetable into my diet.
 (For this important vegetable that unfortunately has been genetically modified, make sure you get organic beets.)

 Because it’s still made with protein-rich chickpeas, too, you have a vegan beet dip that’s easy to make and delicious to eat.

 Let’s make this hummus dip!

-Start by preheating the oven to 400 F. Place the sliced beets on a baking tray that’s been lined with parchment paper.
+Start by preheating the oven to 400 degrees Fahrenheit.
+Place the sliced beets on a baking tray that’s been lined with parchment paper.

 Roast the beets for half hour or until they’re fork tender.
 This will make them easier to whip into hummus, while also adding a ton of flavor.